-When the closest testing or treatment hospital is located too far for a bypass to be considered by the paramedic service, considering the time paramedics will spend in PPE, an alternate screening hospital (alternate ED) shall be considered as part of the bypass protocol.
+When the closest testing or treatment hospital is located too far for a bypass to be considered than an alternate screening hospital shall be considered as part of the bypass protocol.
 The intent is to minimize any potential subsequent inter-facility patient transfer.

-In selecting the destination, the ambulance communication centre will establish a consultative process by notifying the local paramedic service management as soon as a suspect EVD case is identified.
-In addition to the notification of the paramedic service management, the ambulance communication centre will notify the EHSB Provincial Duty Officer.
+When a suspect EVD patient has been identified and a destination has been decided upon, the ambulance communication centre will notify the EHSB Provincial Duty Officer.
 EHSB will engage the Emergency Management Branch.
 The communication centre will operate as the central communication point for all subsequent consultations throughout the management of the call to ensure effective communications and recording of decision points occur.